 So yeah, the Buddies spend the movie trying to figure out how to beat the Howlloween Hound and Warwick the Warlock.
 They employ the help a ghost dog, clairvoyant dog, the owner of the dead ghost dog, and Deputy Sniffer.

-Not to spoil something I am sure you a looking foward to watching, but as it turns out, Budderball’s ass gas saves the day.
-And they live happily ever after or some sh*t like that.
+Not to spoil something I am sure you a looking forward to watching, but as it turns out, Budderball’s ass gas saves the day.
+And they live happily ever after or some shit like that.

 Spooky Buddies Parent Review

 Movie title: Spooky Buddies

 Movie description: The offensively stereotyped Air Buddies are at it again in Spooky Buddies.
 The Buddies need to protect the town from the evil Howlloween Hound and Warwick the Warlock.

 Actor(s): Diedrich Bader - Hound (voice), Ameko Eks Mass Carroll - Ghost Boy, Tim Conway - Deputy Sniffer (voice), Nico Ghisi - Budderball (voice), Skyler Gisondo - Billy / B-Dawg (voice), Genevieve Hannelius - Rosebud (voice) (as G. Hannelius), Frankie Jonas - Pip (voice), Ty Panitz - Mudbud (voice), Debra Jo Rupp - Zelda (voice), Ryan Stiles - Hoot (voice), Michael Teigen - Sheriff Dan, Frank C. Turner - Sheriff Jim, Harland Williams - Warwick, Charles Henry Wyson - Buddha (voice)